Here is the only guide to Muslim-friendly Cape Town you will need as a Muslim traveler.

 - Woodies Burgers at the V&A Food Market makes delicious gourmet burgers

-Where to stay in Cape Town
+Where to Stay in Cape Town

 It boasts a spa, a gym, heated swimming pools, and even a private cinema.
 And it is famous for the magnificent sunsets that dip into the ocean every evening.

 If you prefer to stay in the city centre, then the Taj Cape Town is a great choice.
-It is centrally located in a historic part of Cape Town and complimentary walking tours are offered daily.
+It is centrally located in a historic part of Cape Town, and complimentary walking tours are offered daily.

 It features advanced technologies that help reduce its carbon footprint, like an eco-pool, a living wall and power-generating gym equipment.
-Yet, it doesn’t sacrifice on comfort.
-Guests are given the option of requesting a Quran in their rooms.
+Yet, it doesn’t sacrifice comfort, and guests are given the option of requesting a Quran in their rooms.

-There are also several Muslim owned guest houses in Cape Town.
+There are also several Muslim-owned guest houses in Cape Town.

-Where to pray in Cape Town
+Where to Pray in Cape Town

 - The Auwal Mosque in the Bo-Kaap is the first and oldest mosque in South Africa.
 It was built in 1794.